salmojunior/talks/markdowns/Debugging.md

 # Advanced Breakpoints

-Xcode breakpoints offer a number of different features and making use of them we can bring our debug experience to another level.
+Xcode breakpoints offers us serveral great features in order to improve our debug experience, pushing us to another level as developers.

 - Add conditions and actions
 - Inject code instructions at runtime